 Get Started

 The installation-to-live-instance journey for Syncropel.
-Install the CLI, initialize your identity, start the daemon, bootstrap authentication, pair devices, and handle the failure modes you'll hit along the way.
+Install the CLI, initialize your identity, start your instance, and pair devices.

 Map